 Best Pellets For Smoking Turkey

-When it comes to cooking up a turkey, not all wood pellets are created equal.
-The right wood can make the difference between a bird that’s just okay and one that leaves your guests talking for days.
+Jump To RecipeWhen it comes to smoking a turkey on a pellet grill, not all wood pellets are created equal.
+The right wood can make the difference between a turkey that’s just okay and one that leaves your guests talking for days.
 Whether you're after a subtle hint of sweetness or a bold kick of wood-fired flavor, finding the best pellets for smoking turkey is crucial to achieving Thanksgiving greatness.

 Smoking turkey takes a more delicate touch than most other smoked meats.
 That’s why we’ve put together this expert pellet guide for smoking turkey: To take you through your options for hardwood pellets that will yield a delicious (but not overly smoky) turkey every time.